minarady1/blink-1/app/Blink/README.md

-# Sensor Localization with Blink
+# Tag Localization with Blink
 ## Prerequisite
 There are additional required packages which are listed in `requirements.txt`.
 Install them by the following command: